 Our dogs live indoors with us and run free on our property.

-I am the webmaster and editor of Chow Chow Ringen, the national chow club of Sweden.
+During 1996-2018 I was webmaster and editor of Chow Chow Ringen, the national chow club of Sweden.
 In my proffession I also layout the club magazines for the Swedish Labrador Club, the Swedish Poodle Club, the Swedish Wachtelhund Club and the Swedish Spaniel and Retriever Club.

 My interest in dog shows also include handling other people's dogs of various breeds.
 There is no such thing as pro handlers in Sweden, so I do this just for the fun of it.
 I have handled breeds like chows, mastiffs, giant schanuzer, miniature schnauzer, golden retriever, bloodhound and bichon frisé to CAC, BOB and group placements and I have also finished some dogs for their titles.